 Early Years reading and writing provision will be achieved through the methodical and detailed Read Write Inc. programme, which gives the children the best possible start to their reading and writing by developing their phonic understanding in the most accessible way possible.
 Through this scheme, children will quickly become fluent and speedy readers and spellers who can read aloud without needing to resort to convoluted strategies for working out appropriate sounds, quickly master the spelling and sounds of words they may never have seen before, and easily tackle common exception words.

-Spelling will be delivered through Read Write Inc. in Key Stage 1 and Oxford Owl in Key Stage 2, which continues the learning established by Ruth Miskin’s Key Stage 1 programme.
+Spelling will be delivered through Read Write Inc. phonics in Key Stage 1, which is developed upon in Key Stage 2 through the Read Write Inc. spelling programme.

 In order to produce a desire to learn and a love for language in all of its curricular forms, we give the children the opportunity to be part of ‘enrichment days’, which include invitations to authors to come to school to share their work and undertake workshops with the children, World Book Day, in which children get to celebrate literature by becoming literary characters for the day and share and explore books they and their friends have read.
 We also intend to use such days to celebrate the works of Shakespeare and have external groups coming to school to perform to, share and engage the children in majesty of his work; Shakespeare plays a particularly important role in the Key Stage 2 syllabus.

 To ensure that delivery of the English curriculum is of the highest standard and conforms suitably to our intent, policies and the National Curriculum, the following will be undertaken and monitored by the Literacy Coordinator and SMT: